What is meant when we label teaching to the standard?

 We hear this so often, especially in curriculum design, but what does that really look like in practice?
 Teaching to the standard is an essential component to a well-planned and executed lesson that truly teaches students what they need to know.
-I have seen too many lessons where the students are having fun and the teacher is a great facilitator, but when you ask the students what they were supposed to leave knowing that day, they can’t tell you.
+I have seen too many lessons where students have fun and the teacher facilitates well, but when you ask the students what they needed to leave knowing that day, they can’t tell you.
 It doesn’t matter how engaged a student is or how much fun they are having, if they didn’t learn the standard that was set at the top of that lesson, then your job was not accomplished.

 By taking the time to truly map out our lesson and reflecting as we write these plans about how this helps to teach the standards.
 I often find it helpful to provide myself with a note about how this piece of the lesson is meeting that objective.
 Or, I do a quick student-check when I get to certain points in the lesson and ask them what we are currently doing has to do with the objective that’s up on the board.